 While developers in Latin American countries are equally skilled, the lower cost of living means they usually earn 30% to 50% less than their U.S. counterparts, with salaries varying based on location and experience.
 Revelo provides a cost-effective solution while offering highly qualified, pre-vetted Latin American developers.

-Our talent marketplace has everything you need to find and hire the best talent for your next project.
-We’ll supply a list of pre-vetted, highly qualified talent from Latin America, and once you choose a candidate, you can leave the rest to us.
-We’ll take care of hiring your developers, payroll processing, benefit administration, and more so that your time is free to focus on managing your business.
+Our talent marketplace has everything you need to find and hire the best employees for your next project.
+We’ll supply a list of pre-vetted, highly qualified talent and provide additional services such as payroll processing, benefit administration, local compliance, and taxes so that you can focus on managing your business.

 Build your remote software engineering team in any tech stack.
 Our talent pool of senior software developers are pre-screened across 100+ skills.